spacetelescope/nirspec_pipe_testing_tool/README.md

 nptt.utils.prepare_data2run.prep_data2run(fits_file, mode, rm_prep_data, only_update)
 ```

-c.
-Optional.
+**4.c.** Optional.
 Check the file header.
 If you want to see the header of any file, you can
 use the another script in the ```utils``` directory of the PTT.
 If you just want to see
 on-screen the header, go where your fits file "lives" and type:
 ```bash